-We also appreciate that owners may be concerned by wording on commercial flea control packaging, such as "Keep out of reach of children", "Avoid contact with eyes or skin" - it's no wonder they believe that natural flea remedies may be the safer option.
+I appreciate that many owners may be concerned by wording on commercial flea treatment packaging, such as "Keep out of reach of children", "Avoid contact with eyes or skin" - it's no wonder owners turn to more natural flea remedies as a safer option.

-We have researched the area of natural flea remedies and have come to the conclusion it that it is possible to free your Cocker Spaniel and your home of dog fleas, without the use of toxins.
+And the good news is that it is possible to free your Cocker Spaniel and your home of dog fleas, without the use of toxins.

 Citrus oils are often used as a natural remedy for controlling, repelling and killing fleas.

-If you use citrus oil, it should be diluted with water, which can then be used to drench your dog in the bath, or put in a clean spray bottle to dampen his coat.
+The oils are best diluted with water which can then be poured over your dog in the bath or used in a clean spray bottle to dampen his coat.

-Make sure you get behind the ears and the top of his head (a hot spot for fleas), but place your hands over his eyes so that you don't spray any of the mixture into them as it may sting.
+Make sure you get behind his ears and the top of his head (a hot spot for fleas), but place your hands over his eyes so that you don't spray any of the mixture into them as it may sting.

-The base of his tail and under his 'armpits' are additional places where fleas like to take up residence so make sure you give those areas a good drenching.
+The base of your Cocker's tail and under his 'armpits' are also places where fleas like to take up residence so make sure you give those areas a good drenching.

-Bubbles and suds are another natural flea control and are a great way of getting rid of adult fleas - they literally drown in the suds!
+Bubbles and suds are another natural flea control for dogs; they're a great way of getting rid of adult fleas because they literally drown in the suds!

-When your dog is clean, rinse him thoroughly (twice is always a good bet, and then once again to make really sure there's no more suds left in his coat) and then dry him off.
+When he's clean, rinse him thoroughly (twice is always a good bet, and then once again to make really sure there's no more suds left in his coat).

-It's said that cider vinegar is effective at controlling fleas because it makes the dog's blood unpalatable.
+It's said that cider vinegar is good for controlling fleas because it makes the dog's blood unpalatable for the fleas.

-Add one teaspoon to your dog's fresh drinking water each day.
-Alternatively, you can use it as a spray; simply add a tablespoon to a small water spray and use on your dog's coat, allowing it to dry naturally.
+You can either add one teaspoon to your dog's fresh drinking water each day or you can use it as a spray; simply add a tablespoon to a small water spray and use on your dog's coat, allowing it to dry naturally.

 One of our regular visitors (Stephanie, you know who you are!) sent us this great photo of her Cocker Spaniels.